The Adventures of Robin Hood: Plot

 Richard, the Norman King of England, is taken captive in 1191 by Duke Leopold while returning from the Third Crusade.
 Richard's treacherous brother Prince John, aided by fellow Norman Sir Guy of Gisbourne, names himself regent of England, increasing the Saxons' taxes under the pretense of gathering a ransom for Richard.

 The Normans exploit and oppress the Saxons.
 Sir Robin of Locksley, a Saxon noble, opposes the brutality and rescues Much the Miller's Son from being executed for poaching, earning Gisbourne's ire.
 Robin later confronts Prince John at a Nottingham Castle banquet, telling the assembled guests that he regards John's declaring himself regent as treason.
 John orders Robin's execution, but he escapes and flees with Much and Will Scarlet into Sherwood Forest.
 John seizes Robin's lands and names him outlaw.

 Much is sent to recruit men to join their band.
 Robin and Will encounter John the Little on a log bridge, and after a quarterstaff contest, welcome him into their ranks.
-Dozens more men join Robin's band, swearing an oath to dispoil the rich while aiding the poor, to fight injustice, and to show courtesy to all oppressed.
+Dozens more men join Robin's band, swearing an oath to despoil the rich while aiding the poor, to fight injustice, and to show courtesy to all oppressed.
 They start a war against John and Gisbourne, dispatching those who abuse their power.

 Robin's band encounters the rotund Friar Tuck, a renowned swordsman.
 Tuck joins the band and assists in capturing a company of Normans transporting a shipment of gathered taxes.
 In the company are Gisbourne, the cowardly Sheriff of Nottingham, and King Richard's ward Lady Marian.
 After their capture, the men are humiliated at a celebratory woodland banquet, with Marian given a seat of honor.
 Initially scornful, she comes to share Robin's views after he shows her examples of Norman brutality against the Saxons.
 Robin sends the convoy back to Nottingham Castle, telling them that they have Marian's presence to thank for their lives being spared.